 Hit and run accidents magnify the severity of an auto accident in a couple of major ways.
 First of all, the driver is fleeing from their responsibility, second, they may be the only person nearby who is able to help the victim.
-If you have been the victim of one of these accidents, you’ve experienced the frustration and helplessness of essentially being injured by an unknown assailant!
+If you have been the victim of one of these accidents, you may be experiencing the frustration and helplessness of essentially suffering injuries from an unknown assailant.

 Beyond the criminal ramifications, if you have been involved in a car accident and the other driver fled the scene of the crash, you may still be able to pursue compensation for your injuries.
 This is possible if you have a hit and run or uninsured motorist claim against your own insurance policy.
 Your insurance company will “step into the shoes” of the driver that caused the motor vehicle collision and pay on your claim.